StarryLeo/starry-vim/README.md

 ### Installing dependencies

-#### Install [Vim]
+#### Install [Gvim]

-After the installation of Vim you must add a new directory to your environment variables path to make it work with the script installation of starry-vim.
+After the installation of Gvim you must add a new directory to your environment variables path to make it work with the script installation of starry-vim.

-Open Vim and write the following command, it will show the installed directory:
+Open Gvim and write the following command, it will show the installed directory:

     :echo $VIMRUNTIME
     C:\Program Files\Vim\vim81

 Then you need to add it to your environment variable path.
 After that try execute `vim` within command prompt (press Win-R, type `cmd`, press Enter) and you’ll see the default vim page.

-#### Install [msysgit]
+#### Install [Git for Windows]

 After installation try running `git --version` within _command prompt_ (press Win-R,  type `cmd`, press Enter) to make sure all good: